psychemedia/island-storynotes/odo.md

 Gruy, count of Ponthieu, was taken prisoner and Eudes, E-eynold, and others were put to flight, owing their escape to "the speed with which they ran away.
-Count Ealph [de Yalois] would also have been taken, if Eoger, my com- mander-in-chief, had not favoured his escape on account of the fealty he had formerly sworn to him.
+Count Ealph [de Yalois] would also have been taken, if Eoger, my commander-in-chief, had not favoured his escape on account of the fealty he had formerly sworn to him.
 In acting thus, in the hour of the count's utmost need, he paid him a noble and legitimate service ; receiving him in his castle, where he entertained him three days, and afterwards conducting him in safety to his own territories.
-Notwithstanding, for this breach of his duty to me, I banished Eobert from Nor- mandy, but, being soon afterwards reconciled with him, restored him all his domains, except the castle of Mortemer, iu which he had sheltered my enemy ; which I think he justly forfeited, and I granted it to his cousin AVilliam de
+Notwithstanding, for this breach of his duty to me, I banished Eobert from Normandy, but, being soon afterwards reconciled with him, restored him all his domains, except the castle of Mortemer, iu which he had sheltered my enemy ; which I think he justly forfeited, and I granted it to his cousin AVilliam de